-I. Use of PAS Device

-- A. Section 23612(h) of the California Vehicle Code establishes that the PAS is a field sobriety test and can be used to establish reasonable cause to believe the person was driving a vehicle in violation of Section 23140 VC, 23152 VC, or 23153 VC. - B. There is no formal training class for a deputy to attend to certify him/her in the use of the PAS.
-Being shown how to use it by another deputy is sufficient.
+- I. Use of PAS Device - A. Section 23612(h) of the California Vehicle Code establishes that the PAS is a field sobriety test and can be used to establish reasonable cause to believe the person was driving a vehicle in violation of Section 23140 VC, 23152 VC, or 23153 VC. - B. There is no formal training class for a deputy to attend to certify him/her in the use of the PAS.
+Being shown how to use it by another deputy is sufficient. - II.
+Procedures - A. Prior to the use of the PAS, one of the following admonishments shall be read to the subject: - Any person age 21 or older who is not on DUI Probation (CVC 23154(a)) shall be admonished per CVC 23612(i) that the PAS is voluntary.

-II.
-Procedures

-- A. Prior to the use of the PAS, one of the following admonishments shall be read to the subject: - 1.
-Any person age 21 or older who is not on DUI Probation (CVC 23154(a)) shall be admonished per CVC 23612(i) that the PAS is voluntary.
 The following wording is to be read verbatim:

-"I am requesting that you take a preliminary alcohol screening test to further assist me in determining whether you are under the influence of alcohol.
-You may refuse to take this test, however, this is not an implied consent test and if arrested, you will be required to give a sample of your blood, breath or urine for the purposes of determining the actual alcoholic and/or drug content of your blood."
+"I am requesting that you take a preliminary alcohol screening test to further assist me in determining whether you are under the influence of alcohol or drugs or a combination of alcohol and drugs.
+You may refuse to take this test, however, this is not an implied consent test and if arrested, you will be required to submit to a chemical test for the purpose of determining the actual alcoholic and/or drug content of your blood."